YXu42/project-hangman/pseudocode.md

 If the letter is in the word, display the letter
-If the letter is not in the word, display a part of the body and the letter in a separate list If player 2 chooses all the letters in the word, they win If the whole body is displayed before player 2 chooses all the letter, they lose Game ends
+If the letter is not in the word, display a part of the body and the letter in a separate list If player 2 chooses all the letters in the word, they win If the whole body is displayed before player 2 chooses all the letters, they lose Game ends